xw2962/viz_and_eda/EDA.md

     ## 10 CentralPark_NY 2021-10-01     19.9         20.6
     ## # ℹ 62 more rows

-summarize multiple columns using the same summary
+suppose you want to summarize many columns

 ``` r
 weather_df |>